Eastern Orthodoxy in Norway

-Eastern Orthodox Christianity in Norway is a small minority religion in Norway with 11,205 official members in 2012, up from 2,315 in 2000. although the church is rapidly growing, and predicted to surpass other Christian denominations.
+Eastern Orthodoxy in Norway refers to the presence and history of the Eastern Orthodox Church in Norway.
+As of 2026, Norway's broader Orthodox population (including Oriental Orthodoxy) is 43,347.

 During 2022, approximately 34,000 Ukrainians arrived in Norway after the 2022 invasion of Ukraine; it was estimated that approximately two-thirds of them identified as Orthodox.

 History of the Eastern Orthodox Church in Norway

-The Skolt Sami, Russian Orthodox St. George's Chapel in Neiden is a small house of prayer and a burial chapel that was originally built in 1565.
+St. George's Chapel in Neiden, which is often associated with St. Tryphon of Pechenga.

-Since the Viking Age, Scandinavians came into contact with both the Byzantine Empire and their neighbors, the Russians.
-Several of the Viking chiefs and kings not only resided in Novgorod but also helped to make Kiev an important medieval center.
-At some point during the late ninth or early tenth century Kiev fell under the rule of Varangians and became the nucleus of the Rus' polity.
-In a number of contemporary sources it is in fact the Scandinavians whom were known as "Rus"; another term was used for the numerous Slavic tribes.
+Many Eastern Orthodox communities in Norway include the nation's pre-Great Schism Christian history in their heritage, seeing as Norway’s Christianization began before the Schism (for example, St. Olaf, who reigned as King of Norway from 1015–1028, is venerated as a pre-Schism saint in Eastern Orthodoxy, alongside St. Sunniva and St. Hallvard).
+This represents a theological claim about the prior unity of the Church rather than a historical claim about the distinct presence of Eastern Orthodoxy in pre-Schism Norway.
+This distinct presence (post-Schism) is often traced back to St. Tryphon of Pechenga, a Russian Orthodox monk who evangelized many of the Skolt Sámi and planted chapels in the Pasvik and Neiden areas in the 16th century.

-In the 16th century a Russian missionary, St. Tryphon of Pechenga, evangelized some of the Sami population of Norway and built an Orthodox chapel along the Neiden River.
-Following the socialist revolution in 1917, a number of Orthodox refugees from Russia fled to Scandinavia, first to Sweden and eventually to Norway.
+As a result of the Russian Revolution and its aftermath, a number of Orthodox refugees from Russia fled to Scandinavia, first to Sweden and eventually to Norway.
 The Eastern Orthodox Church in Russia organized pastoral work among them through the church in Stockholm, founded in 1617.
-In 1931, St. Nikolai church was established in Oslo.
+In 1931, St. Nikolai Orthodox Church was established in Oslo.
 This congregation of Russian tradition is under the jurisdiction of the Patriarchate of Constantinople and was the first modern Orthodox congregation established in Norway.
-The 1960s and 1970s saw in influx of Orthodox from Greece in addition to the first known conversions of Norwegians in modern times.
-Through immigration from Russia, the former Yugoslavia, and other Eastern European countries, the number of Orthodox Christians in Norway has increased significantly since 1990.
-The past decade has also seen the more permanent establishment of Orthodox communities of Serbian, Bulgarian and Romanian tradition, the priests of these communities under their corresponding jurisdictions.
+The 1960s and 1970s saw an influx of Greek Orthodox Christians, in addition to the first known conversions of Norwegians in modern times.
+Immigration from Russia, the former Yugoslavia, and other Eastern European countries contributed to the number of Orthodox Christians in Norway following the Fall of Communism.
+The past decade has also seen the more permanent establishment of Orthodox communities of Serbian, Bulgarian and Romanian tradition, with their priests serving under their respective jurisdictions.